The Fermionic Entanglement Entropy of the Vacuum State of a Schwarzschild Black Hole Horizon: Introduction

 \section{Introduction}

 Black hole thermodynamics is an exciting topic of current research in both physics and mathematics.
-It was sparked by the discovery of Bekenstein and Hawking that black holes behave thermally if one interprets surface gravity as temperature and the area of the event horizon as entropy~\cite{Bekenstein:1975tw, Hawking:1976de}.
-The analogy to the second law of thermodynamics suggests that the area of the black hole horizon should only increase.
+It was initiated by the discovery of Bekenstein and Hawking that black holes behave thermally if one interprets surface gravity as temperature and the area of the event horizon as entropy~\cite{Bekenstein:1975tw, Hawking:1976de}.
+The analogy to the second law of thermodynamics suggests that the area of the black hole horizon should only increase in time.
 However, this is in contradiction with the discovery of Hawking radiation and the resulting ``evaporation'' of a black hole~\cite{Hawking:1974rv, hawking}.
-This so-called {\em{information paradox}}~\cite{Hawking:1976ra} inspired the holographic principle \cite{Susskind:1993ki, Hooft:1999bw} and the current program of attempting to understand the structure of spacetime via information theory, entanglement entropy and gauge/gravity dualities~\cite{Rangamani:2016dms}, \cite{hollands-sanders}.
+This so-called {\em{information paradox}}~\cite{Hawking:1976ra} inspired the holographic principle \cite{Susskind:1993ki, Hooft:1999bw} and the current program of attempting to understand the structure of spacetime via information theory, entropies and gauge/gravity dualities.

-The present work is devoted to the mathematical analysis of the entropy of a horizon of a Schwarzschild black hole of mass~$M$.
-More precisely, we compute the entanglement entropy of the quasi-free fermionic Hadamard state which is obtained by frequency splitting for the observer in a rest frame at infinity, with an ultraviolet regularization on a length scale~$\varepsilon$.
-We find that, up to a prefactor which depends on~$\varepsilon M$, this entanglement entropy is given by the number of occupied angular momentum modes, making it possible to reduce the computation of the entanglement entropy to counting the number of occupied states.